DavidHe1127/Mr.He_HandBook/DevOps/Networking/dns.md

 - `domain` is the name given to the network
 - Conventional format `hostname.domain.com`. i.e `mymachine.theuniversity.org`
 - `hostname` is sometimes also called subdomain from domain perspective.
+- An apex domain is a custom domain that does not contain a subdomain, such as `example.com` .
+Apex domains are also known as base, bare, naked, root apex, or zone apex domains.

 ### DNS Resolution Flow